walder/Skynet-IADS/README.md

 ### Accessing EW radars in the IADS
 The following functions exist to access EW radars added to the IADS.
 They all support daisy chaining options.

 Adds EW sites with prefix in unit name to the IADS.
-Make sure you only call this method once:
+Previously added EW radars are cleared:
 ```lua
 redIADS:addEarlyWarningRadarsByPrefix("EW")
 ```